Contact the Phoenix Bioscience Core

 ** Required coursework only available at the Phoenix Biomedical Campus

-Students completing the Hybrid/Blended program complete the following 90 units:
+Students entering the in-person program in Fall 2024 take the following 90 units:

-The DPT program is designed as a competency-based program, similar to the Personalized Learning system (see Grading Policy 100412, Personalized Learning section) wherein students have opportunities to work with faculty to improve their academic performance to achieve a passing Grade of "B" or better on all assignments.
+The DPT Program is designed as a competency and entrustment-based education program, similar to the Personalized Learning system (See NAU Policy 100412: Grading; the Personalized Learning section for detailed information) wherein students have opportunities to work with faculty to improve their academic performance to achieve a passing Grade of "B" or better on all summative assessments.
 As such, for all graded courses in the program, students must achieve a Grade of "B" or better.

 Additional Information